becky82/mteh/extra_chars/characters-to-know-exist.md

 > 丼

 used for Japanese-style rice dishes.
+The Japanese currency

+> 円, yen

+is normally 日元 in Mandarin.

 ### Jiong